 But If the Sun is Moving Through Space, Shouldn’t the Stars Change Positions as we Pass by Them?

 Okay, let’s say you’re on a highway with a few nearby cars all moving in the same direction.
 You can easily tell which cars are going faster and slower.
 But those with relatively the same speed barely appear to move at all even though you’re both moving.
-You an also notice everything that’s stationary around you appearing to move at different speeds as the closer objects zoom by, while the further objects barely appear to move at all but eventually, if you are driving long distances, the background scenery does change.
+You an also notice everything that’s stationary around you appearing to move at different speeds as the closer objects zoom by, while the further objects barely appear to move at all but eventually, if you are driving long distances, the background scenery does change gradually over time.
 Do you see where this is going?

 The Sun isn’t the only star pulling its planets through interstellar space at 200 km/s, or around 124 mi/s.
 The other nearby stars are also going at nearly the same speed, and since they’re so far away, you won’t see any noticeable change in their positions, at least not in your lifetime using just your two eyes!